okeeffed/cheat-sheets/GraphQL/GraphQL.md

 **Root Query**

 We need to pass something into the root query eg. "Hey, give me the user with id 23".
 We can think of it like an "entry point" into our data.

+We can tell the 'root query' what we can ask about.